Fatma Samoura

 Fatma Samba Diouf Samoura (born 9 September 1962) is a Senegalese former diplomat and senior executive.
-She was appointed as the first female Secretary General of FIFA by President Gianni Infantino on 13 May 2016 and assumed her post on 20 June 2016.
-Previously she worked in various positions at the United Nations.
-In 2018, Forbes ranked her Number 1 in their Most Powerful Women in International Sports list, and the BBC listed her as one of their 100 women.
+She was appointed as the first female secretary general of FIFA by president Gianni Infantino and assumed her post on 20 June 2016.
+Previously she worked in various positions at the United Nations, mostly of a humanitarian nature.
+In June 2023, she tendered her resignation as secretary general, which took effect on 31 December 2023.

+Early life and education

+Fatma Samba Diouf Samoura was born in Dakar, in the recently independent Senegal, on 9 September 1962.
+She is the only daughter (the second of seven children), her father, a Senegalese military man, and her mother, a teacher.

+She attended the University of Lyon, attaining a master's degree in English and Spanish, and subsequently gained a postgraduate degree in international relations and trade at the Institut d'Etudes Supérieures Spécialisées (IECS, aka Strasbourg Business School).
+Her home languages are Wolof and French, and she is also fluent in English, Spanish, and Italian.

 Career

+Early career

+Samoura worked for eight years for a leading fertiliser company, occupying a position that had traditionally been taken by men.

+UN

-After joining the United Nations World Food Programme (WFP) in 1995, she served as Country Director for WFP in Djibouti and Cameroon and also worked at the WFP headquarters in Rome.
-She covered numerous complex emergencies, including Kosovo, Liberia, Nicaragua, Sierra Leone, and Timor-Leste (East Timor).
+After joining the United Nations World Food Programme (WFP) at their headquarters in Rome in 1995 as a senior logistics officer, she served as Country Director for WFP in Djibouti (2000–2005) and Cameroon (2005–2007), and altogether worked in seven countries, the others being Chad, Guinea, Niger, Madagascar (United Nations Resident Coordinator and UNDP Resident Representative, 2010–2016) and Nigeria (United Nations Resident Coordinator/Humanitarian Coordinator and United Nations Development Programme Resident Representative, January–June 2016).

 On 1 November 2007, UN Secretary-General Ban Ki-moon, in consultation with the Under-Secretary-General for Humanitarian Affairs John Holmes, appointed her as Deputy Humanitarian Coordinator (DHC) for eastern Chad.
 She was based in the town of Abéché, located approximately 80 kilometres west of the border with the Sudan's conflict-torn Darfur region.
-Chad currently hosts over 280,000 refugees and over 170,000 internally displaced persons (IDPs), most of whom are in the eastern region, and she was tasked with working for their return.
+In 2007, Chad was hosting over 280,000 refugees and over 170,000 internally displaced persons, most in the eastern region, and she was tasked with working for their return.
 The official's functions consist in providing support and guidance to a team composed of seven United Nations agencies and over 40 international non-governmental organizations (NGOs) working in eastern Chad.

+During her career at the UN, she became used to negotiating with local war lords and heads of state.